Support Home Experiment Builder Experiment Tree Nodes

 Default

-When checked, this branch is the default branch for progression.
-Participants who do not match any rules in the branch node will be assigned to the default branch.
+Toggle this setting on to make the current group the default branch.
+Participants who do not match any rules defined in the Branch Node will be assigned to the default branch.

 Order Node

-Image of an Order node when added to the Experiment Tree
+Image of an Order node tethered to three tasks to randomise their order

 Samples that use this node